dhilipkarthik01/COVIDEncyclopedia/README.md

 Running this project on your computer demo : https://youtu.be/7ZJ0uH-1T_g

+You can also download the .apk file from https://drive.google.com/file/d/1watXfOslvewLPFRqGmCLHzPG9DdVMsnC/view?usp=sharing to run the app

 # Features of COVID Encyclopedia
 - Display of confirmed, recovered and deceased patients across all states of India
 - Choropleth map visualization of the impact of COVID across India which gives an idea of the COVID hotspots of India